-The Controlling Body may order an investigation into the alleged Reportable Offence in accordance with the National Investigation Guidelines (if applicable).
-After receiving the Investigation Report produced in accordance with the National Investigation Guidelines (if applicable):
+The Controlling Body may order an investigation into the alleged Reportable Offence in accordance with the National Investigation Guidelines (if applicable as determined by the Controlling Body).
+After receiving the Investigation Report produced in accordance with the National Investigation Guidelines (if applicable as determined by the Controlling Body):

-- (a) if the Controlling Body believes in good faith that the Person and/or Club has committed a Reportable Offence in accordance with these Guidelines (and having regard to the Laws of the Game), the Controlling Body may order the Person and/or Club to appear before a Tribunal: - (b) if the Controlling Body believes in good faith that the Person and/or Club has otherwise breached a national policy that may be in place from time to time, including the National Member Protection Policy, or the Rules & Regulations (and, if applicable, the By-Laws) of the Controlling Body, the Controlling Body may order the Person and/or Club to appear before a Disciplinary Tribunal in accordance with the National Disciplinary Tribunal Guidelines (if applicable).
+- (a) if the Controlling Body believes in good faith that the Person and/or Club has committed a Reportable Offence in accordance with these Guidelines (and having regard to the Laws of the Game), the Controlling Body may order the Person and/or Club to appear before a Tribunal; - (b) if the Controlling Body believes in good faith that the Person and/or Club has otherwise breached a national policy that may be in place from time to time, including the National Member Protection Policy, or the Rules & Regulations (and, if applicable, the By-Laws) of the Controlling Body, the Controlling Body may order the Person and/or Club to appear before a Disciplinary Tribunal in accordance with the National Disciplinary Tribunal Guidelines (if applicable).